Online Active Model Selection for Pre-trained Classifiers: EXPERIMENTS

 \subsection{Experimental Setup}

-\paragraph{Evaluation Protocol and Tuning} For a fair comparison, we focus on the following protocol.
-In order to mimic the streaming setting, we sequentially draw $T$ \iid\ instances uniformly at random from the entire pool of test instances, then input it into each method, and call it a realization.
-For each realization we declare the model with the highest accuracy on that stream as the \emph{true} winner of the stream.
+\paragraph{Evaluation Protocol and Tuning} \looseness -1 For a fair comparison, we focus on the following protocol.
+We sequentially draw $T$ \iid\ instances uniformly at random from the entire pool of test instances, then input it into each algorithm as a stream, and call it a realization.
+In each realization, the pre-trained model with the highest accuracy on that stream (considering all labels) is denoted as the \emph{true} best model of the realization.

-For each realization and up to any round $t$, we declare the winner of \mpick\ as $\argmax_i x_{t, i}$, and of other methods as the one having the highest accuracy on the queried labels.
-Upon exhausting the stream ($t=T$), we evaluate the performance of each method based on the model that is returned.
-We realize this process many times to have an estimation of the expected performance of methods.
+For each realization and up to any round $t$, \mpick\ outputs $\pi_t = \argmax_i \dist_{t, i}$ as the best model, and other methods output the model having the highest accuracy on the queried labels.
+Upon exhausting the stream, we evaluate the performance of each method based on the model that is outputted.
+We realize this process many times to have an estimate of the expected performance.

-For comparing the methods under the same budget constraint, we tune the (hyper-)parameter of each method to query a same number of instances, and perform comparison of their average performance under various labeling budgets.
-For structural query by commmitee, we treat the posterior update probability $\beta$ as the hyperparameter.
-For query by commmittee, importance weighted approach and \mpick, we introduce a hyperparameter $\beta$ to scale the sampling probability according to given labeling budget. \footnote{It is straightforward to see that by scaling the value of $\query(\pred_t, \dist_t)$ by some constant, one still gets similar theoretical results.
-The regret bounds, as well as the bounds on the confidence and accuracy gap will be scaled accordingly.} We perform hyperparameter selection via a grid search.
+For comparing the methods under the same budget constraint, we tune the (hyper-)parameter of each method to query the same number of instances, and compare their average performance under various labeling budgets.
+For Structural \qbc, we treat $\beta$ (in the posterior) as the hyperparameter.
+For \qbc\ with vote entropy, importance weighted active learning and \mpick, we \emph{introduce} a hyperparameter $\beta$ to scale the query probability according to the given labeling budget. \footnote{It is straightforward to see that by scaling the value of $\querybef(\pred_t, \dist_t)$ by some constant, one still gets similar theoretical results.
+The regret bounds, as well as the bounds on the confidence and accuracy gap will be scaled accordingly.} Note that by default, \mpick\ needs no hyperparameters, and we introduce $\beta$ for the sole reason of fair comparison with other methods.
+We perform hyperparameter selection via a grid search.
 The hyperparameters used for each budget, together with a large range of hyperparameters and their respective budgets can be found in \pref{app:hyperparameters}.